Rockxy vs Charles Proxy vs Proxyman

 Does Rockxy have an MCP server for Claude Desktop and other AI assistants?

 Yes.
 Rockxy ships a built-in MCP (Model Context Protocol) server that runs locally over stdio.
 You can connect Claude Desktop, Cursor, Windsurf, and Zed to your captured traffic and ask questions about requests in natural language, generate tests from real responses, and get payload explanations.
 The MCP server is AGPL-3.0 and auditable on GitHub.
-Proxyman also ships an MCP server, but it is closed-source and commercial.
-Charles Proxy does not have native MCP support.
+Proxyman also offers an MCP integration as part of its product — refer to their documentation for current details.

 Does Rockxy work on Apple Silicon and Intel Macs?